My Garden - Before And After

 To summarize, this course is especially for people who want optimum health for your garden and yourself, which means fewer disease problems for your garden and yourself.

 It’s for people who want higher yields of food, with more flavor than you can get anywhere else, and who value being healthy, now and as you get older.

-If you want to bypass the pain I went through of killed plants, weeds and pest infestations, tasteless foods and money wasted, this is for you.
+If you want to bypass the pain I went through in the early stages of my gardening life - of killed plants, weeds, and pest infestations, tasteless foods and money wasted - I've made this for you.